gcallah/MiscWriting/AI/AIAlchemists.md

 One of our leading new alchemists, Raymond Kurzweil, asserts that we are entering into the age of "spiritual machines."
 One can easily find a multitude of similar statements with a simple Internet search.
-Behind these claims lies the fantasy that the dilemma we face in our human existence, of finding ourselves born into a world that we did not create and whose purpose we do not know, can be solved by *technical* means.
+Behind these claims lies the conceit that the human dilemma of finding ourselves born into a world that we did not create and whose purpose we do not know, can be solved by *technical* means.

 Thus, it may be of interest to look into the past, at some similar enterprises